jaybaldha/batteries/README.md

 Personal Project During Lambton college
-Website using Pure html and css.
+Website using Pure html and css and JavaScript